Eddtn/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Create a script that creates a directory called my_dir with permissions 751 in the working dire
+write a script that changes the group owner to school for the file hello and the file hello will be in rhe working directory